-Note: The polygon used for the Curve input defines the 3D location and plane of the Roof element generated by the Roof component.
+Note: The planar curve or surface used for the polygon input defines the 3D location and plane of the Roof element generated by the Roof component.
 Thus, the Offset from Home Story and Roof Pitch parameter values (stored in the Favorites of the Roof Settings input) have no effect.